 Diet formulation for promotion of dairy cow health and prevention of peripartum disease.

 565 Equine Sports Medicine

-Fall of odd years.
+Fall.
 1(1-0) RB: Completion of year 2 in the graduate professional curriculum.
 R: Open to graduate-professional students in the College of Veterinary Medicine.